 Compensation Planning

-CompBldr Compensation Planner gives HR and Finance a single governed system to plan, approve, and execute merit increases, bonuses, and incentives across every department.
+CompBldr gives HR and Finance a single governed system for merit increases, bonuses, and incentives with real-time budget tracking, performance linkage, and structured approvals that prevent overruns before they happen.

 Employee performance review interface